ponki-d-monkey/iHeartLinks.AspNetCore/README.md

 ## Extensions

-Features that can be turned on/off have been moved to the `iHeartLinks.AspNetCore.Extensions` namespace.
+Some features can be found in the `iHeartLinks.AspNetCore.Extensions` namespace.
 See the _Configuration_ section above to understand how to enable these features.

 ### Templated